About Us

 Our 50-year history

-Since our first homeless shelter in 1974 through to our latest achievement, housing for 24 veterans, Homeward Bound of Marin has been providing shelter, housing, training and support to homeless adults, families and veterans.
+From our first homeless shelter in 1974 through our 50th anniversary year, Homeward Bound of Marin has been providing shelter, housing, training and support to homeless adults, families and veterans.

 Learn more about our history